Get Insight Beyond a Long List of Vulnerabilities

 Stage 8: Continuous monitoring

 New vulnerabilities can always surface.
-Vulnerability scanning needs to be scheduled at intervals to identify and address emerging threats promptly.
+A vulnerability management program ensures scans are scheduled at intervals to identify and address emerging threats promptly.

 Common vulnerability scanning challenges